Senior Pet Care 101: Keeping Your Aging Companion Happy and Healthy

 Keeping your senior pet’s mind active is as crucial as their physical health.
 Think of their brain like a muscle that needs regular exercise to stay in shape.

-BACA JUGA: Cara Menulis Tanggal dalam Bahasa Inggris yang Benar
+BACA JUGA: Cara Menulis Alamat dalam Bahasa Inggris pada CV Beasiswa

 You can use puzzle toys, which are like little brain games, to challenge them.
 These toys often hide treats, making your pet figure out how to get to the snack.
 It’s a fun way to make them think and reward them at the same time.